sqlobject/sqlobject/docs/SQLObject.rst

 MySQL-python (called mysqlclient_ for Python 3), `MySQL Connector`_,
 oursql_, PyMySQL_, `mariadb connector`_, PyODBC_ and PyPyODBC_.
 For
 PostgreSQL_ psycopg2_ is recommended; PyGreSQL_, py-postgresql_ and pg8000_
-are supported; SQLite_ has a built-in driver, PySQLite_ or supersqlite_.
+are supported; SQLite_ has a built-in driver or PySQLite_.
 Firebird_ is supported via fdb_ or kinterbasdb_; pyfirebirdsql_ is
 supported but has problems. `MAX DB`_ (also known as SAP DB) is supported via sapdb_.
 Sybase via Sybase_. `MSSQL Server`_ via pymssql_ (+ FreeTDS_)